 All relevant applications have complied with the Affordable Housing SPG.
-A 10% on-site affordable housing contribution was secured on a scheme at the P & R Motors site, Pentrebach and financial contributions were also secured via a S106 agreement on schemes at Sweetwater Park, Beacon Heights, Maesynant and Greenacres.
+Financial contributions were secured via a S106 agreement on schemes at Greenacres, Y Goedwig and Kingsley Terrace, Aberfan.

 With the SPG now adopted it will be important to continue to keep accurate records of all planning applications where there is a requirement for affordable housing.